fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

 Similarly, datasets should be carefully designed for the specific prediction task in mind.

+Therefore, to investigate how viable ACSPublicCoverage is as a fairness benchmark dataset, we must first ask what real-world tasks might require a prediction of whether an individual is covered by public health insurance.
+Usually, the entity that needs this information (e.g. the government checking for eligibilty in a social program) will simply ask the individual directly.
+Ding et al. do not provide any examples, so it is difficult to evaluate what "fair" even means without context.
+For now, the rest of this discussion focuses on preliminary data analysis of ACSPublicCoverage and identifies potential problems that users should be aware of beforehand.

+1. A uniform $30,000 threshold ignores differences between states.

     Although the purpose of ACSPublicCoverage is to "predict whether a low-income individual, not eligible for Medicare, has coverage from public health insurance," this dataset should not be blindly used for all prediction tasks that fall in that category.
 Ding et al. filters ACS PUMS for all individuals whose income is below
     $30,000, but the 'low-income' threshold differs for every state, so applying one threshold to all states can lead to flawed results.
 The paper does not justify the choice of $30,000, but the authors answer in `this Github issue <https://github.com/zykls/folktables/issues/14>`_ that it was calculated approximately in accordance with Affordable Care Act (ACA) eligibilty guidelines qualifying adults with income up to 133% of the 2021 Federal Poverty Line for Medicaid.
 Note that we examine the 2018 dataset in this article, and 2018 had a different poverty line.
     Furthermore, not all states expanded Medicaid under the ACA, so some states have a much lower poverty line.

     The authors acknowledge that the calculation was a very rough approximation, and ACSPublicCoverage is not designed to accommodate all the subtleties that contribute to the low-income designation and subsequent Medicaid eligibility.
-As a result, users of ACSPublicCoverage should be aware of the dataset's limitations and possibly tweak the data for their task.
+As a result, users of ACSPublicCoverage should be aware of the dataset's limitations and possibly modify the data for their task.

+2. Slight misstatement of data contents.

-Although the paper states that ACSPublicCoverage excludes individuals not eligible for Medicare, this is not strictly true.
+    The paper states that ACSPublicCoverage excludes individuals not eligible for Medicare, but this is not strictly true.
 While 65 traditionally is the eligibilty age for Medicare, and the data filters for people under 65 years old, younger people with disabilities may still qualify [3]_.

+3. Missing features that contribute to low-income status.

     The dataset focuses on individuals, but low-income status also depends on household size, which is not one of the 19 features in ACSPublicCoverage.
 This could affect prediction tasks.